OlivierGeorgeon/osoyoo/README.md

 ## Getting started

-* Move file `docs/first_step/arduino_secrets.h` into folder `autocat_enacter/` and specify your wifi parameters in it.
+* Move file `docs/first_step/arduino_secrets.h` into folder `autocat_enacter/src/wifi` and specify your wifi parameters in it.
 * Download file `autocat_enacter.ino` to the robot using the arduino IDE.
 * Read the robot's IP address in the arduino IDE terminal.
+* Configure your arena and the IP address of your robots in `autocat/Robot/RobotDefine.py`
-* Run the python application (`main.py`) on your desktop, providing the robot's IP adress as an argument.
+* Run the `main.py` python application on your desktop with the name of your arena and of your robots as arguments.
+In our case `python.exe -m main PetiteIA 1`

 ## Tuning